johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

-In addition to the numeric keypad, it's also possible to move the cursor diagonally with the YUBN keys.
+In addition to the numeric keypad, there is an option to move the cursor diagonally with the YUBN keys.
 This might be familiar to some from the classic game `Rogue <https://en.wikipedia.org/wiki/Rogue_(video_game)>`_: